Hospital Discharge Planning for Seniors: A Family Guide

 Distance matters more than families expect.
 A facility close to whoever visits most often tends to produce better outcomes, for a simple reason: a family member who shows up regularly catches problems early and keeps everyone honest.

-Red flags the plan is not safe
+Red flags the plan isn't safe

 A few signs tell you the proposed discharge needs a second look.
 The plan assumes help at home that nobody has actually agreed to provide.
 The medication list changed during the stay and no one walked you through it.
-Your parent still cannot get to the bathroom on their own but is being sent home anyway.
+Your parent still can't get to the bathroom on their own but is being sent home anyway.
 Nobody can tell you who to call if something goes wrong in the first 48 hours.
 Any one of these is reason to slow down, ask more, and use the appeal if you need to.

 This article is for general informational purposes and is not medical advice.
 Every patient's situation is different.
 Decisions about discharge and care should be made with your parent's medical team, and where money or legal questions come up, a licensed professional.